colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-48-51-656546-beginning-c-through-game-programming-by-michael-dawson.md

 share: true
 ---

 Are you interested in learning C++ programming?
 Are you a gamer who wants to understand how to develop your own games?
-If so, then "Beginning C++ Through Game Programming" by Michael Dawson is the perfect book for you.
+If so, then "Beginning C++ Through Game Programming by Michael Dawson is the perfect book for you.
 This comprehensive guide takes you on a journey from the basics of C++ syntax to creating your own game projects.

 ## Why Choose "Beginning C++ Through Game Programming"?